 – The Great Pyrenees

 – American Eskimo

 – Siberian Husky

 Dog Breeds that Shed the Least (Or Hypoallergenic Dog Breeds)

 The below-mentioned breeds are among the least shedding breeds.
 So, if you are allergic to dog hair, you can get anyone of them.

-Shih Tzu (Shih Tzu crosses such as Shih Poo or Malshi also does well)
+– Shih Tzu (Shih Tzu crosses such as Shih Poo or Malshi also do well)

 – Boston Terrier

 So this is how you groom, maintain, and clean up after your high-shedding dogs.
 Apart from all the shedding and grooming, remember, it is really very important for your dog’s health too.
 If you don’t brush and groom your dog regularly, it may end up developing health issues.